What is an Astronaut?

 In 1958, the National Aeronautics and Space Administration (NASA) adopted the word astronaut (meaning "sailor among the stars") for the men and women they would train to go into space.
 The Soviet space agency came up with a similar term, cosmonaut (which means "sailor of the universe") at about the same time.

-An astronaut is an individual trained to pilot and/or travel in a spacecraft, work in space, and do activities related to human space exploration.
+Astronauts are trained to pilot and/or travel in a spacecraft, work in space, and do activities related to human space exploration.
 While space flight may now seem routine, every trip into space can be a walk between success and disaster.
 Therefore most of an astronaut's career is spent undergoing extensive training.

 What does an Astronaut do?